Codependency

 Addiction

-Codependency was originally used to exclusively describe a dysfunctional relationship with someone that had a substance use disorder (SUD).
+Codependency was originally used to exclusively describe a dysfunctional relationship with someone who had a substance use disorder (SUD).

 When feelings of love and attachment for someone are strong, it’s hard to accept that they have flaws.
 Codependency and enabling can go hand in hand.
 This often appears in the form of a codependent person denying their loved one’s addiction, or even actively helping them use their SUD in an effort to keep that person satisfied and in the relationship.